dlemmon/synth-secrets/README.md

 # Synth Secrets

-I’m currently reading the fantastic [Synth Secrets](http://www.soundonsound.com/sos/allsynthsecrets.htm) series from **Sound On Sound** magazine, written by Gordon Reid.
+We are currently reading the fantastic [Synth Secrets](http://www.soundonsound.com/sos/allsynthsecrets.htm) series from **Sound On Sound** magazine, written by Gordon Reid.

-I find it a little hard to digest online, so I’m compiling it into EPUB format as I go along.
+And we find it a little hard to digest online, so we are compiling it into EPUB format.

-Obviously none of this content is mine, and if I’m asked to take it down I will.
-When I’m finished getting through it all I’ll be asking if I can make it freely available somewhere.
+Obviously none of this content is ours, and if I’m asked to take it down I will.

-### “Works on my device”

-I’m using EPUB 3.0, and this works fine in iBooks on the iPad, which is what I’m interested in supporting.
-Your mileage may vary (links within chapters don’t seem to work within Adobe Digital Editions for example).
+This is a work started by grillpanda and I make my own way to automatize it.
+I created a nodejs script to download the SOS links with the asociated images based on a csv file.

 ## Progress

+All of the 63 are in the repo

+## Re-Scraping the articles

+This is usually not needed, as the articles do not change.
+However if you want to rescrape the articles you need node js installed.

+With node js installed you can do a `npm install` to download the needed submodules.
+Then you can do:

+    node scrap-sos-page.js sos-links/24-63.csv

-Of the 63 installments, parts *1-23* are in the EPUB.
+That way you get the chapters 24 to 63 whose links are in the CSV

 ## Generating the EPUB